Romanization of Anatolia

 The Romanization of Anatolia (modern Turkey) saw the spread of Roman political and administrative influence throughout the region of Anatolia after its Roman acquisition.
 The aim of Romanization in Anatolia included the change from the previously dominant cultures, such as Persian and Greek, to a more dominantly Roman presence in any one region.
-Romanization usually included forcing the local populaces to adopt a Roman way of life - ranging from the local laws to its political system and the impact it had on the peoples living in the region.
+Romanization usually included forcing the local populaces to adopt a Roman way of life – ranging from the local laws to its political system and the impact it had on the peoples living in the region.
 Anatolia was largely to completely resistant to the entire overhaul of culture as its systems of government were largely Hellenic.
 It already had local laws and customs that were similar to the Romans thus it was impractical Romanizing it.
-A more complete overhaul of culture can be seen in its more western provinces which were majority Latin after the success the Romans had at romanising places such as Gaul.
+A more complete overhaul of culture can be seen in its more western provinces which were majority Latin after the success the Romans had at Romanizing places such as Gaul.

-Pre-Roman Acquisition
+Pre-Roman acquisition

 Anatolia was made up of several Hellenistic states.
 There were several large kingdoms in Anatolia before the Romans had started Romanizing the region.
 These were important to the Romanization process, as it meant that the Romans had to acquire their land at different times, and then have different policies for Romanizing.
-These major Kingdoms were:
+These major kingdoms were: